Musakalamz/alx-frontend-javascript/README.md

-# ALX-FRONTEND-JAVASCRIPT
+# ALX FRONTEND JAVASCRIPT

-This repo contains projects for learning Frontend development concepts with JavaScript.
+This repo contains projects for learning frontend development concepts with __JavaScript__.